yyhh-org/site/content/writing-c-code-in-java-graalvm-specific-programming.md

 `VoidPointer` is a faithful translation of `void *`.

-For an opaque C struct declaration that does not list its fields, one must add an `incomplete` option to the annotation, otherwise compilation will fail with a "sizeOf" error.
+For an opaque C struct declaration that does not list its fields, one must add an `isIncomplete` option to the annotation, otherwise compilation will fail with a "sizeOf" related error.
 For example, for a C struct like this:

 ```C
 typedef struct MDB_env MDB_env;